splatlab/vqf/README.md

                Martin Farach-Colton and
                Rob Johnson},
-  title     = {Vector Quotient Filters: Overcoming the Time/Space Trade-Off in Filter Design}, year      = {2021},
+  title     = {Vector Quotient Filters: Overcoming the Time/Space Trade-Off in Filter Design}, booktitle={Proceedings of the 2021 ACM international conference on Management of Data}, year      = {2021},
 }
 ```